More Than Human

 It won the 1954 International Fantasy Award, which was also given to works in science fiction.
 It was additionally nominated in 2004 for a "Retro Hugo" award for the year 1954.
 Science fiction critic and editor David Pringle included it in his book Science Fiction: The 100 Best Novels.

-Simon & Schuster published a graphic novel version of More Than Human in 1978, titled Heavy Metal Presents Theodore Sturgeon's More Than Human.
-It was illustrated by Alex Niño and scripted by Doug Moench.
+Simon & Schuster published a graphic novel version of More Than Human in 1979.

 Plot introduction

 The novel concerns the coming together of six extraordinary people with strange powers who are able to "blesh" (a portmanteau of "blend" and "mesh") their abilities together.
 In this way, they are able to act as one organism.
-They progress toward a mature gestalt consciousness, called the homo gestalt, the next step in human evolution.
+They progress toward a mature gestalt consciousness, called the Homo gestalt, the next step in human evolution.